 Manual entry of the CC is one way to avoid or limit declines.
 The bank sees a manual entry as a card non-present transaction, like an internet order, and this will reduce the number of declines you'll experience while processing transactions in another country.

 atVenu Register accepts the following currencies: Euros, Pounds, & Kroner.
-All chipped credit cards can be swiped, however, chipped debit cards cannot be swiped since these require a PIN code.
+All chipped credit cards can be swiped.
+Debit cards (with chip or without) cannot be swiped since these require a PIN code.

 Here are a few more important things to note when using atVenu Register in Europe:

 - You must have a US or Canadian Bank Account in order to set up atVenu Register